soumyadipdas37/finescoop.github.io/source/_posts/america_has_never_felt_more_divided_or_dangerous_says_caroline_graham.md

 ‘This isn’t a video game where you can commit mayhem and then hit reset and bring all the characters back to life.
 David is never coming back.’
 Cissie Graham Lynch, granddaughter of Rev. Billy Graham, speaks from Washington, during the second night of the Republican National Convention on Tuesday
 Cissie Graham, the granddaughter of evangelist Billy Graham – a powerful figure in Right-wing Christian America – was equally adamant Trump was the only one who would protect ‘faith and family’.
-Patricia McCloskey, a lawyer from St Louis who was photographed beside her husband waving guns at protesters who walked through their gated community, said: ‘It seems as if the Democrats no longer view the Government’s job as protecting honest citizens from criminals but rather protecting criminals from honest citizens.
+Patricia McCloskey, a lawyer from St Louis who was photographed beside her husband waving guns at protesters who walked through their gated community, said ‘It seems as if the Democrats no longer view the Government’s job as protecting honest citizens from criminals but rather protecting criminals from honest citizens.
 'They want to abolish the suburbs altogether by ending single-family home zoning – bringing crime, lawlessness and low-quality apartments into thriving suburban neighbourhoods.’
 Democrat voters already understand how widely these feelings are shared – particularly among the swing voters.
 One of my friends, a staunch Democrat who hosted Hollywood fundraisers for Trump’s opponent Hillary Clinton last time around, fears the Trumpettes could be as effective as the ‘Make America Great’ slogan and ‘crooked Hillary’ barbs were during the last election.